 If you missed out on this Medical Alley event, we’ve got you covered: Watch the full recording of this discussion, and checkout key takeaways that will be shared over the next several weeks.

-For key takeaways, see Part 1: History provides a clue into today’s maternal disparities and look-out for our upcoming release of Part 2: Meeting patients where they’re at with innovation & tech and Part 3: Partnerships across the eco-system.
+For key takeaways, see Part 1: History providers a clue into today’s maternal disparities, Part 2: Meeting patients where they’re at with innovation & tech and Part 3: Partnerships across the eco-system.